-So here we are again – still at home and pleased to share our next installment of Bookbinding at Home!
+So here we are again – still at home and pleased to share our next installment of our Bookbinding at Home series!
 We hope you have found some small things to enjoy in this time of truly slooooowing down.
 For me it is always the small things that brighten my days, like watching Toots and Yedda – our goose landmates – and transforming a pile of field stone into an elegant yet makeshift garden path!

 As for the tutorials, we are learning a lot (we hope you are too) and are so grateful for everyone who is joining us!